diana-hep/femtocode/README.md

 union(null, real)
 ```

 (This is a nullable real, a value that could be real or missing.
-It is a type-safe replacement for `NaN` because it would not be accepted by functions that take a pure number as input, such as `sin` and `sqrt`.)
+It is a type-safe replacement for `NaN` because it would not be accepted by functions that take a pure number as input, such as `sin` and `sqrt`, similar to the [type-safe null](https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/) of Haskell and Scala.)

 ## Fast execution